-Please edit ‘Manage My Details’ to ensure that your record of research grants held (as a named applicant) is complete and up to date – please state who the grant is with and the amount of each grant.
+Please select research grants held (as a named applicant) currently or in the last five years – as well as any additional previous grants, relevant to this application, stating who the grant is with and the amount of each grant.
 If no grants are held please enter N/A (as this is a mandatory field).
-For more information about resubmission of a research/trainee funding application, or joint funding please contact the appropriate NIHR research funding programme.

 Has this application been previously submitted to this or any other funding body?

 To be completed by the lead applicant only.